Jerusalem: 3,000 Years Young

 1948 The Jordanians destroy the Jewish Quarter of Jerusalem

 In 1948 Israel fought and won the War of Independence, but it lost Jerusalem to the Jordanian forces.
 All of the Jews who lived within the walls of the ancient city of Jerusalem were either killed or driven out by the Jordanians The Jordanians destroyed all of the synagogues in the city and would not allow any Jews to live in Jerusalem or even visit the Western Wall to pray.
-Israel established its capitol in the new city of Jerusalem that was outside of the walls of the ancient city of Jerusalem.
+Israel established its capital in the new city of Jerusalem that was outside of the walls of the ancient city of Jerusalem.

 1967 The Six-Day War and Jerusalem-Yom Yerushalayim